-Once your nurturing strategy is determined, Snappy Kraken will help you automate the execution as well.
+Once you determine your lead nurturing strategy, Snappy Kraken will help you automate the execution as well.
 One of the challenges of digital marketing for advisors is how complex and time-consuming it can become.
 Automating your marketing eliminates that concern.

 Have a CRM